-Most people throw away the lemon peel, not realizing that lemon peels contain 5 to 10 times more nutrients than the juice, including vitamins A and C, calcium, magnesium, beta-carotene and potassium.
+People usually throw away the peel without realizing that it contains 5 to 10 times more nutrients than the juice, including vitamins A and C, calcium, magnesium, beta-carotene and potassium.

-- They’re rich in antioxidants like vitamin C, citric, malic and formic acid, hesperidin and pectin, among others.
+- They’re rich in antioxidants.
+Lemon peels contain vitamin C, citric, malic and formic acid, hesperidin, pectin, etc.

 - The peel contains salvestrol Q40 and limonene, two active ingredients that work on cancerous cells, especially breast, colon, and skin cancers.